 As stated in our previous blogpost, “What is Hybrid LTC-Life Insurance,” hybrid long-term care life insurance combines the benefits of long-term care insurance and life insurance into a single policy.
-These plans are generally permanent life insurance policies that use the death benefit while you are still alive to pay for long-term care expenses.
+This insurance is a permanent life insurance policy that uses the death benefit while you are alive to pay for long-term care expenses.
 In addition, these policies typically have long-term care riders that allow for an extension of LTC benefits in the event you exceed the accelerated death benefit.

 - Premium payment amounts guaranteed;

 - A death benefit in the event you don’t need long-term care;

 - A return of premium if you ever change your mind.

 Hybrid Long-term Care Life insurance is highly recommended above self-funding, Medicaid, and even traditional LTC insurance if you can meet premium requirements.
 This insurance has grown in popularity in that last few years.
 This is due to its benefits that combat the rate hike dilemma we’ve seen with traditional long-term care insurance.
 These policies also address the “use it or lose it” concern individuals often times have about traditional long-term care insurance.

 All things being equal, when considering how to pay for long-term care expenses, it is in your best interest to make sure you have the plan that is right for you.